Wiltshire White Horses

 Its origin is uncertain.
 It may have been cut in 1838 by a Henry Eatwell, Broad Hinton parish clerk, perhaps with the assistance of the landlord of a local pub, to commemorate the coronation of Queen Victoria.

 This white horse is on a comparatively shallow slope, but is partly banked up to make it more easily visible.
 It can be seen from a distance from the high ground near the village of Cliffe Pypard to the west.
 From nearby it can be seen well from the Wootton Bassett to Marlborough road.
-There is a car park on Hackpen Hill where that road crosses The Ridgeway, and the horse can be easily reached from it.
-On September 23rd 2004 the entire horse was weeded and cleaned single-handedly by Bevan Pope.
+There is a car park on Hackpen Hill where that road crosses The Ridgeway, and the horse can be reached easily from it.

 The Horses: